Karel Appel

 Christiaan Karel Appel ([ˈkrɪstijaːŋ ˈkaːrəl ˈɑpəl]; 25 April 1921 – 3 May 2006) was a Dutch painter, sculptor, and poet.
 He started painting at the age of fourteen and studied at the Rijksakademie in Amsterdam in the 1940s.
 He was one of the founders of the avant-garde movement CoBrA in 1948.
 He was also an avid sculptor and has had works featured in MoMA and other museums worldwide.

 Childhood

 Christiaan Karel Appel was born on 25 April 1921 in his parents' house at Dapperstraat 7 in Amsterdam, the Netherlands.

 As a child he was often called 'Kik'.
 On the ground floor his father, Jan Appel, had a barbershop.
-His mother, born Johanna Chevalier, was a descendant of French Huguenots.
+His mother, born Johanna Chevallier, was a descendant of French Huguenots.
 Karel Appel had three brothers.

 At fourteen, Appel produced his first real painting on canvas, a still life of a fruit basket.
 For his fifteenth birthday, his wealthy uncle Karel Chevalier gave him a paint set and an easel.
 An avid amateur painter himself, Chevalier gave his namesake some lessons in painting.